-1 Total deposits (in domestic offices) of the bank.
+1 Total deposits (in domestic offices) of the bank (and in insured branches in Puerto Rico and U.S. territories and possessions).
 Memorandum items 1.a.(1), 1.b.(1), and 1.b.(2) are to be completed each quarter.
 Memorandum item 1.a.(2) is to be completed for the June report only.
+The dollar amounts used as the basis for reporting the number and amount of deposit accounts in these four Memorandum items reflect the deposit insurance limits in effect on the report date.